bootdotdev/blog/content/golang/golang-constant-maps-slices.md

 When setting configuration globals, which should be read-only, there's **no good reason to use a global variable**.
 By using a variable instead of a constant you:

-- Open up the potential for bugs when you or someone else accidentally mutates the value
+* Open up the potential for bugs when you or someone else accidentally mutates the value
-- Confuse future developers who assume the value is _supposed_ to change
+* Confuse future developers who assume the value is _supposed_ to change

 Most people already know this about global variables thankfully, and switching global variables to global constants is a fairly straightforward task.

 {{< cta1 >}}

-## What If I Want A Global Array, Map, or Slice?
+## What happens if I try to use a constant array, map, or slice?

 ![global slice](/img/800/Screen-Shot-2019-10-21-at-7.50.41-AM.png)